carlo-gress/ma_thesis/README.md

 - `/thesis.rmd` - This filec contains the analysis code
 - `/Data sources` - This directory contains all datasets used in the thesi
 - `/tables` - This directory includes all tables referenced in the thesis
-- - `/final_figures` - This directory includes all figures referenced in the thesis
+- `/final_figures` - This directory includes all figures referenced in the thesis

 ## How to Use

 To replicate the analysis presented in the thesis:
 1. Clone this repository to your local machine.
-2. Ensure that you have R installed on your computer.
-Installation instructions can be found at [https://www.r-project.org/](https://www.r-project.org/).
-3. Run the thesis.rmd file for replicating the analysis
+2. Run the thesis.rmd file for replicating the analysis

 ## Dependencies